 208 Volt Power is Best for Server Racks

+Efficiency: There’s a 1% to 3% improvement in power supply efficiency with increased voltage, which will save between $4 and $31 annually per server in electrical cost.
 This occurs because the more current that wires and transformers conduct in order to power hardware, the hotter the components get.
-Then that additional heat must be cooled by an air conditioning system, furthering the amount of electricity required to support a server.
-The less heat produced by components, the less cooling is required resulting in less power consumed.
+That additional heat must be cooled by an AC system, furthering the amount of electricity required to support a server.
+The less heat produced by components, the less cooling is required, resulting in less power consumed.